xgrommx/rx-book/content/observable/observable_methods/if.md

 {% endif %}

 Determines whether an observable collection contains values.
-There is an alias for this method called `ifThen` for browsers <IE9

 #### Arguments
 1. `condition` *(`Function`)*: The condition which determines if the thenSource or elseSource will be run.